 Register today for Breaking Through the Congressional Influence Barrier: Key Tactics for Delivering Your Message on the Hill.

 In this 90-minute webinar, you’ll learn how Dr. David Rehr, lead researcher of the Congressional Communications Report, conducted this sweeping survey and what inputs from 2,200 lobbyists and 700 staffers reveal about the tactics that do – and don’t -- belong in your own communication strategy.
 You'll also hear from veteran lobbyist Mildred Webber on her insight into the results.

 About the Report

-Conducted by David Rehr, Ph.D, in conjunction with the George Washington University's Graduate School of Political Management and the publishers of the Original US Congress Handbook and Lobbyists.info, this comprehensive survey of over 2,200 lobbyists and 700 congressional staffers is the largest study of its kind ever conducted.
+Conducted by David Rehr, Ph.D, in conjunction with the George Washington University's Graduate School of Political Management and the publishers of the Original US Congress Handbook and Lobbyists.info, this comprehensive survey of over 2,200 lobbyists and 700 congressional staffers is the largest study of its kind.
 Packed with full-color charts, ready-to-use best practices and surprising insights into what no longer works, this report is a must-have for everyone seeking Hill access — and influence.